Chiark-Collective/Pointcept/report/main.typ

 By enabling color to complement geometry, the network's segmentation accuracy across challenging classes could be significantly enhanced.

 == Custom Loss Functions <customloss>
-the implementation of a loss function incorporating explicit class weights could be explored to differentiate the severity of classification errors based on both class and error type.
+The implementation of a loss function incorporating explicit class weights could be explored to differentiate the severity of classification errors based on both class and error type.
 This approach would allow for the punishment of misclassifications to vary depending on the specific classes involved; for example, erroneously identifying a "roof" as a "wall" would be penalized more heavily than misclassifying "grass" as a "footpath."
 Additionally, imposing stringent penalties on the misattribution of cardinal classes to the "other" category would encourage the network to adopt a more conservative approach when predicting "other."
 This would ensure that such predictions are made only when the network achieves a high level of certainty, thereby enhancing the precision of class-specific predictions and reducing the likelihood of ambiguous classifications.
-By tailoring the loss function in this manner, the overall robustness and reliability of the model could be significantly improved, leading to more accurate and trustworthy outcomes in diverse classification scenarios.
+By tailoring the loss function in this manner, the overall robustness and reliability of the model could be significantly improved.

 == Threshold-Based Prediction Strategies
 As an alternative to a conventional softmax approach, alternative prediction strategies beyond the conventional argmax approach could be explored to enhance classification accuracy.